 5. Make sure the voice box is turned off.
 Have your child feel their throat.
 If there is no buzzing feeling, he or she is doing it right!
 If the voice box is turned on, the T sound will sound like D. Most children can skip this step!

-6. Once your child has mastered this position, move on to practicing syllables from the syllable list below with this same technique.
+6. Once your child has mastered this position, move on to practicing syllables.
+Say a syllable that has T such as "ta," too," "tee," "at," "it," etc... and have your child repeat.
 Make sure to cover initial, medial, and final T syllables.

 7. Play with which cues work best for your child as you move through the list.